VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 1. Set-up the `variable_clean_threshold` under `[gcode_macro _static_variable]`.
 "150" means that the print need to take up ~50% of the bed before trigger mid-clean print.

 2. List the materials that need to have their associated tool-head cleaned in `misschanger_settings.cfg`.
 For example:

    ```
-   params_need_clean_materials: ['PETG', 'ABS']
+   params_need_clean_materials: ['PETG', 'FLEX']
    ```

 # 5. Test and Troubleshoot